World Wildlife Fund

 Comments added by the Charity:

-The following comments have been provided by the charity in response to Ci's 2022 report.
+The following comments have been provided by the charity on August 12, 2024.
 Updates may be forthcoming.

 Regenerate Canada is our bold, 10-year plan to fight the dual crises of biodiversity loss and climate change with one of the best, most effective tools around: nature.
-We will steward, restore and protect ecosystems that store carbon and provide habitat for wildlife—ensuring at-risk species can recover while reducing greenhouse gas emissions.
-More specifically, our conservation work will drive towards three goals, designed to get our future back on track:
+We will steward, restore and protect ecosystems that store carbon and provide habitat for wildlife — ensuring at-risk species can recover while reducing greenhouse gas emissions.
+Drawing on scientific research and Indigenous guidance, our conservation work will drive towards three goals, designed to get our future back on track:

-We were able to invest in our mission while keeping administrative costs fiscally responsible – for every dollar, 70 cents went to the cause.
-During this period, we invested $17.8 million directly into our conservation work and $5.8 million was spent on fundraising and administration.
-With a diverse donor base made up of individuals, foundations, government and companies, we have the financial resilience and courage to take the next steps for the future of conservation.
+In the ’23 fiscal year (July 2022 to June 2023), we were able to invest in our mission to Regenerate Canada while keeping administrative costs fiscally responsible — for every dollar spent, 72 cents went to conservation efforts.* During this period, we invested $20.5 million directly into our conservation work and $7.97 million was spent on fundraising and administration.

-With donors and supporters across the country by our side, we made ambitious plans, set audacious targets and achieved impressive progress.
-We published crucial reports and funded incredible projects.
-We took responsibility for reconciliation by supporting Indigenous partners and helping to advance Indigenous-led conservation, where and when requested, with our words, our work and our financial support.
+With donors and supporters across the country by our side, we supported the creation of new marine protected areas and won higher standards of protection for wildlife in them.
+We published crucial reports identifying where restoration and stewardship can have the biggest impact for wildlife and climate, and then set the groundwork for exponential growth towards our restoration goals.
+We took responsibility for reconciliation by supporting Indigenous partners and helping to advance Indigenous-led conservation, where and when requested, with our work, our words and our financial support.

 In the world of conservation, victories aren’t always swift but rather the culmination of years of work by many people and groups working together.
 Our donors and partners make finding those long-term solutions to some of nature’s biggest challenges possible.
 Learn more about our impressive track record here.

-Financial stewardship is key to achieving our conservation and fundraising goals and fulfilling donor expectations.
-To do that, we ensure we have a strong internal control environment, effective governance over all operations, and an annual independent audit of our financial records.
-In addition to our annual report, we keep our donors informed on their efforts to help nature and people thrive through our Living Planet magazine, webinars, Fieldnotes e-newsletter, blogs, Wildlife Wednesdays and stewardship reports.
+In addition to our annual report, we keep our donors informed on their efforts to help nature and people thrive through our Living Planet magazine, Fieldnotes newsletter, blogs, and stewardship reports.

 Charity Contact